WHO SMART Trust

 Note: Some versions of curl don’t attach the client certificates automatically.
 This can be checked via curl –version Ensure that the used version is linked to OpenSSL.
 Especially under Windows (https://curl.se/windows/):

-Curl verson on Unix/Mac: We strongly recommend updating curl and nss to newer latest versions for full compatibility with modern cryptographic standards.The outdated version of curl or nss and may not support modern SSL/TLS protocols or elliptic curve cryptography (ECC) cipher suites properly.
+Curl version on Unix/Mac: We strongly recommend updating curl and nss to newer latest versions for full compatibility with modern cryptographic standards.The outdated version of curl or nss and may not support modern SSL/TLS protocols or elliptic curve cryptography (ECC) cipher suites properly.

 Working Setup